Mallander/playlist-enhancer/README.md

 Create your atmosphere by playing songs & editing sound levels.
 Click the "Curate" button to create a new playlist with these sounds or add the sounds to an existing playlist.

-### Drag & Drop sounds between playlists

-Move or copy sounds between playlists using drag & drop (Move/Copy can be changed in moodule settings)

 #### Applicable settings:

 Enable or disable copy of sounds between playlists (Disabling changes the behavior to "move")

-### Highlighting of playing sounds

-Playlists and folders containing playing/paused sounds are highlighted in the playlist menu for improved readability.

-#### Applicable settings:

-Playing track colour
-Paused track colour
-Enable/Disable entirely

 ### Bulk Edit sounds within a playlist